Humberside Fire and Rescue Service: Appliances

-As of 2023, HFRS operates a fleet of 46 fire engines, including nine that are placed in strategic reserve.
+As of 2026, HFRS operates a fleet of 44 fire engines, including ten that are placed in strategic reserve.
 The frontline fleet of appliances is based on the Scania PRT-range as well as the Scania 4-series chassis; in 2018, HFRS became the first fire service in the United Kingdom to take delivery of Scania 'New Generation' PRT-range appliances, with a pair of P320s fitted with EmergencyOne bodies entering service as Rescue Support Units in Kingston upon Hull and Scunthorpe.

 In 2005, Humberside Fire and Rescue ordered two Combined Aerial Rescue Pump (CARP) fire appliances, manufactured by TVAC on the Mercedes-Benz Econic chassis.
 The South Yorkshire Fire and Rescue Service also made an order for four similar appliances, with all six orders totalling £3 million.
 Shortly after their 2007 delivery, however, various mechanical defects emerged with both Humberside and South Yorkshire's CARP appliances, including them being too heavy for UK roads.
 This caused the appliances to be regularly taken off the road, with members of the Fire Brigades Union later refusing to operate them.
 Humberside's second order for a CARP appliance was subsequently cancelled, with TVAC going out of business shortly after reports of defects began to emerge.